lazymeadow/gorilla-groove/backend/README.md

 ### FFmpeg

 FFmpeg is used to convert files to OGG format.
-It will need to be installed from https://www.ffmpeg.org/download.html Once installed, edit `/config/application.properties` and setup `spring.data.ffmpeg.binary.location` to be the location to the FFmpeg binaries.
+It will need to be installed from https://www.ffmpeg.org/download.html.
+If given a choice, install the "full" release build.
+Once installed, edit `/config/application.properties` and setup `spring.data.ffmpeg.binary.location` to be the location to the FFmpeg binaries.

+### YouTube Downloader

+Importing songs from YouTube uses youtube-dl.
+Go to their website and download the latest executable.
+Put it in an appropriate location on your hard drive (the default is `C:\Program Files\YT Downloader\`, if you need some inspiration), then edit `/config/application.properties` and setup `spring.data.youtubedl.binary.location` to be the location of the YT Downloader executable.

 ## Running

-If using Java 10, add `--add-modules java.xml.bind` to the JVM arguments or you will see a ClassNotFoundException for JAXB
+If using Java 10, add `--add-modules java.xml.bind` to the JVM arguments, or you will see a ClassNotFoundException for JAXB

-When the projects starts up, it will use Flyway to migrate the database to the latest version.
+When the project starts up, it will use Flyway to migrate the database to the latest version.

 ### User Accounts